M-732/E-Ink-Trainstation/README.md

 *  **Final behaviour:** Display the result on the e-ink screen and sleep until the next update, the screen refresh, the agenda update or the data request.

 ## What's Next

+I'm happy with the current state, I'll continue this project in 5-6 months (or if someone hires me in England, I say that, I say nothing ☻).I let it run for 48 hours, without any crashes and on 2 different stations (Wilmslow and Manchester Piccadilly).

+However, there are just 2 minor problems at the moment, the name of some stations with the name much too long and the node tree who can't see if a station is on the same line between 2 stations but for this case, I think I'm limited with the API but I should check more precisely if I can found a way.

+And one non-problem I would like to change is too retrieve an anchor in the SVG template with the parameters of the box size to allow a full customization with Inkscape and to easily change between 2 screen and to only change the Waveshare EPD librairie.